Overview

 Everyone is at risk for the weakening of bones (osteoporosis) as age increases.
 Older persons are more likely to fall due to medications, poor vision, and balance issues.

 The majority of hip fractures are very painful and require immediate treatment.
 Some people need a complete hip replacement following a hip fracture.
 Physical therapy can enhance the prognosis for those who have hip fractures.
-Hip fractures can prevent by maintaining bone density and avoiding falls.
+Hip fractures can be prevented by maintaining bone density and avoiding falls.

 Hip fracture symptoms suddenly appear.
 It might start gradually or mildly and get worse over time.
-A hip fracture may show these signs and symptoms:
+A fracture of hip signs and symptoms may show these signs and symptoms:

 • Severe sharp pain in the hip, pelvis, or groin